scribu/wp-front-end-editor/readme.txt

 `var_dump(PHP_VERSION);`

-= I double click on a field and nothing happens.
-Why? =
+= I double click on a field and nothing happens! =

-Probably because the javascript is not loaded.
-Make sure your theme has wp_footer() somewhere in footer.php
+* make sure your theme has wp_footer() somewhere in footer.php

+* disable caching plugins like WP Super Cache or W3 Total Cache for logged-in users

 = If I use this plugin, won't everybody be able to edit my content? =